The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 .
 This review compares OptionsHouse vs Scottrade.
 Is OptionsHouse or Scottrade a better online broker?

 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Scottrade charges $6.95 per stock trade which is $2.00 more than OptionsHouse which charges customers $4.95 per trade.
 With options, the base fees charged are $6.95 (Scottrade) and $4.95 (OptionsHouse).
 Each option contract then costs $0.70 at Scottrade and $0.50 at OptionsHouse.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
 For a full breakdown of commissions, read our online broker reviews

-Next to commission rates, being able to trade what you want is important.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
 Scottrade supports Stock Trading, Options Trading and Mutual Funds while OptionsHouse supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Scottrade offers its clients access to 13599 different mutual funds while OptionsHouse has 12275 available funds, a difference of 1,324.
-Commission free ETFs can also be valuable for customers, with Scottrade falling behind OptionsHouse, offering 0 commission free ETFs compared to OptionsHouse's 5.
+When it comes to mutual funds, Scottrade boasts an offering of 13599 mutual funds compared to OptionsHouse's 12275 available funds.
+Commission free ETFs can also be a nice plus, OptionsHouse offers 5 commission free ETFs versus Scottrade's total of 0.

 Overall, both OptionsHouse and Scottrade hold a 4.00 star rating.